 Well, whatever the telegraph did to communication dynamics, it was still nothing compared to what radio communication did in the first half of the 20th century.
 But we’ll get to that in a bit.

 - Transposition ciphers

 - Polyalphabetic ciphers

-Cryptographic methods fall into two major categories — codes and ciphers.
+Cryptographic methods fall under two major categories — codes and ciphers.
 Codes operate at the level of larger chunks of meaningful text (such as words), whereas ciphers typically operate at the level of individual characters and below.
-The latter fall into two subcategories — transposition and substitution ciphers.
+The latter fall under two subcategories — transposition and substitution ciphers.
 The former shuffle the characters, whereas the latter substitute them with other characters.
-Finally, substitution ciphers fall into two subcategories, depending on whether the substitution rule changes according to the characters’ position in the text — monoalphabetic and polyalphabetic ciphers.
+Finally, substitution ciphers fall under two subcategories, depending on whether the substitution rule changes according to the characters’ position in the text — monoalphabetic and polyalphabetic ciphers.

 Here is a list of the main codes and ciphers I’ve talked about in the series so far:

 - Column cipher — one of the simplest (and oldest) transposition ciphers